SandyRodger/JS235_asynchronous_JS_with_APIs/README.md

 ### [4	Part 1: Start the JS239 Quiz](https://launchschool.com/lessons/ee8a7b70/assignments/9e8f3b11)
   - revise:
-    -  teh DOM
+    -  the DOM
     -  the Event Model
     -  Asynchronous code
     -  AJAX with `fetch`
   -  3 and a half hours to complete
--  YOU CAN SKIP THIS
+-  YOU CAN SKIP THIS (but i won't)
 ### 5	Part 2: Tips for the JS239 Interview
 ### 6	Part 2: Schedule a JS239 Interview
 ### 7	JS239 Interview Feedback